icopy-site/awesome/docs/awesome/Awesome-Sitecore.md

 - [Hostbase](https://github.com/muso31/Hostbase) - Sitecore Host example solution which can be used as a starting point for Sitecore Host applications.
 Currently runs in the IdentityServer Host as a plugin, will be updated when standalone Sitecore Host applications become readily available.
 - [Sitecore Host Plugins](https://github.com/JuliusAngwenyi/SitecoreHostPlugins) - Sitecore Host Plugins for extending Sitecore Identity Server.
 - [Basic Sitecore Host Application](https://github.com/georgechang/schost-basic) - A basic Sitecore Host application that displays a demo web page.

+## Sitecore Send

+- [Sitecore Send Postman Collection](https://github.com/neilkillen/SitecoreSendPostmanCollection) - A postman collection derived from converting the Sitecore Send API Blueprint specification to Open API for use within Postman.

 ## SPE (Sitecore PowerShell Extension)